Santrixos/ULTRA/replit.md

 ULTRAGOL is a Spanish football streaming platform created by L3HO that allows users to share and discover live football streams.
 It serves as a backup platform for sharing football transmissions when the main ULTRAGOL application fails.

 ## Current State
-- ✅ Successfully imported from GitHub
+- ✅ Successfully imported from GitHub and configured for Replit
 - ✅ Dependencies installed (Express.js, CORS)
 - ✅ Server running on port 5000 with proper Replit configuration
 - ✅ Frontend and backend integrated as a single-page application
 - ✅ Firebase integration configured for real-time stream data
+- ✅ Deployment configuration set up for production
+- ✅ Application fully functional and ready to use

-## Recent Changes (September 17, 2025)
+## Recent Changes (September 18, 2025)
-- Successfully imported project from GitHub repository
+- ✅ **PROJECT IMPORT COMPLETED**: Successfully imported and configured from GitHub
-- Installed Node.js dependencies (Express.js, CORS)
+- ✅ Installed Node.js dependencies (Express.js, CORS)
-- Configured server for Replit environment on port 5000
+- ✅ Verified server configuration for Replit environment on port 5000
+- ✅ Confirmed proper CORS and host configuration (0.0.0.0)
+- ✅ Tested application functionality - all features working
+- ✅ Configured deployment settings for production (autoscale)
-- **COMPLETE UI REDESIGN**: Implemented modern, creative design system
+- **Previous**: Complete UI redesign with modern design system
-- **New Color Scheme**: Black, orange, and white palette as requested
+- **Previous**: Black, orange, and white color scheme
-- Added modern typography (Space Grotesk, Inter, JetBrains Mono)
-- Implemented glassmorphism effects and micro-interactions
+- **Previous**: Modern typography and glassmorphism effects
-- Enhanced responsive design and accessibility features
-- Configured deployment settings for production

 ## Project Architecture